pdssp/polar2wgs84/README.md

 2.  **Verify the installation**:

     > ``` console
-    > $ poetry --version
+    > $ uv --version
     > ```

-Please note that this project has been tested with Poetry version 2.0.1.
+Please note that this project has been tested with UV version 0.9.15.

 ## From sources